SENSAAS/sensaas-flex/README.md

 Example:

-	sensaas.py sdf examples/IMATINIB.sdf sdf examples/IMATINIB_mv.sdf slog.txt optim
+	sensaas.py sdf examples/P04035-7.sdf sdf examples/P04035-7-confs1.sdf slog.txt optim

 You may have to run the script as follows:

-	python sensaas.py sdf examples/IMATINIB.sdf sdf examples/IMATINIB_mv.sdf slog.txt optim
+	python sensaas.py sdf examples/P04035-7.sdf sdf examples/P04035-7-confs1.sdf slog.txt optim

 Don't worry if you get the following warning from Open3D: "*Open3D WARNING KDTreeFlann::SetRawData Failed due to no data.*".
 It is observed with conda on windows.

-Here, the source file IMATINIB_mv.sdf is aligned (**moved**) on the target file IMATINIB.sdf (**that does not move**).
+Here, the source file P04035-7-confs1.sdf is aligned (**moved**) on the target file P04035-7.sdf (**that does not move**).
 The output **tran.txt** contains the transformation matrix allowing the alignment of the source file (result in **Source_tran.sdf**).
 The **slog.txt** file details results with final scores of the aligned molecule (Source) on the last line.
 In the current example, the last line must look like:

-	gfit= 1.000 cfit= 0.999 hfit= 0.996 gfit+hfit= 1.996
+	gfit= 0.356 cfit= 0.302 hfit= 0.252 gfit+hfit= 0.608

+It indicates that the best alignment of the Source file (P04035-7-confs1.sdf) has a fitness score gfit+hfit = 0.61.

 There are three different fitness scores but we only use 2 of them, gfit and hfit, to calculate gfit+hfit.
 More about [Fitness scores](https://github.com/SENSAAS/sensaas-py/blob/main/docs/index.rst#fitness-scores)